 In order to buy goods from this online store, customers must login to their accounts.
 Of course, sometimes people forget their passwords.
 When this happens, the store provided several reset options:

 1) Call Member Services

 2) Online password reset

 However, the phone number for Member Services was much more prominent in the window than the self-service password reset.
 As a result, their customer service team was fielding a lot of phone calls to reset customer passwords.
 This caused a lot of unnecessary friction for the customer, who has to spend extra time and make an extra effort, and also cost the company resources better spent on other customer service efforts.
 Too many customers who forgot their passwords ultimately abandoned their cart, and the team needed to optimize this process.

-For this test, the team sought a way to encourage customers who had forgotten their passwords to pursue the self-service reset option by testing variations of the design.
+For this A/B test, the team sought a way to encourage customers who had forgotten their passwords to pursue the self-service reset option by A/B testing variations of the design.

 It turned out that the most successful variation brought forward and emphasized the self-service password reset option, and moved the Member Services phone number further back in the self-support process.